 Although increased trade with other countries could increase US GDP, this is true only if exports exceed imports.
-Unfortunately, the US trade with foreign countries turned negative in the 1970's and currently runs a net negative balance of about \$-500 billion/yr, leading to a net decrease in US GDP.
-Total US foreign trade has increased from about \$250 billion/yr in 1975 to nearly \$5 trillion/yr in 2016, so many businesses certainly benefit from more open foreign trade and fewer trade barriers.
-However, the US economic growth overall as measured by GDP is decreased about 3% each year by our negative foreign trade balance.
+Unfortunately, the US trade with foreign countries turned negative in the 1970's and currently runs a net negative balance of about \$-500 billion/yr, leading to a net decrease in US GDP.56 Total US foreign trade has increased from about \$250 billion/yr in 1975 to nearly \$5 trillion/yr in 2016, so many businesses certainly benefit from more open foreign trade and fewer trade barriers.56 However, the US economic growth overall as measured by GDP is decreased about 3% each year by our negative foreign trade balance.
 The primary benefit of free trade is "lower cost goods" that help oppose an increase in inflation.
+However, we must accept free trade will mean US workers have to compete against a world labor force, many of whom make and live on a small fraction of what US workers require to live.